 Table 14 shows the majority of the housing units (19%) within the Village are single-family, detached residential.
-Of 224 total units, 204 fall within this category.
-This number is consistent with that of the Village (92.8%), and both the Village and the Village exceed the county (76.4%).
-There are 14 units that are classified as being 2-4 units and 6 mobile homes within the Village.
-It should be noted the number of 2-4 units in structure given by the census is not consistent with the number shown in the existing land use inventory and this could be for several reasons.
+Of 251 total units, 229 fall within this category.
+This number is consistent with that of the Village (91.2%), and both the Village and the Village exceed the county (79.5%).
+There are 15 units that are classified as being 2-4 units (206 S. Shiawassee, 202 S. Shiawassee, 115 S Main Street, 137 N Main Street, 209 N Main Street, and 420 Florence Street) and 7 mobile homes within the Village.
+As noted in the existing land use inventory there is only one single-wide mobile home in the village.
+The remaining homes classified as "mobile homes" may be double-wide units.